lee-zhg/watson-chatbot-simple/README.md

     !["watson-burger-simple Example"](doc/source/images/sample_dialog_flow02.png)

 * Select the `else` child node.
 As the node label indicates, this is a catch-all node.
-Just like the `else` in a `if else` statement.
-If the condition does not satify all nodes above, the flow will reach this node.
+Just like the `else` in a `if-else` statement.
+If the condition does not satisfy any node above, the flow will reach this node.

     !["watson-burger-simple Example"](doc/source/images/sample_dialog_flow03.png)

     The `else` node responds with message `The chatbot is not trained to take this order` and then jumps to the `reset` root node which clears the environment context and then jumps to the `welcome` root node to start over.

 * Select `order burger` child node.
-Its properies show up in the pop-up wiindow on the right.
+Its properies show up in the pop-up window on the right.

     !["watson-burger-simple Example"](doc/source/images/sample_dialog_flow04.png)